-Neck pain and some types of headaches are sometimes treated through neck adjustment.
+Neck pain and some types of headaches are sometimes treated with neck adjustments.
 Neck adjustment (also called cervical spine manipulation) works to improve joint mobility in the neck, restoring range of motion, and reducing muscle spasm, which helps relieve pressure and tension.
-Neck adjustment is a precise procedure that is generally applied by hand to the joints of the neck.
+A neck adjustment is a precise procedure that is generally applied by hand to the joints of the neck.
 Patients typically notice a reduction in pain, soreness, and stiffness, along with an improved ability to move the neck.
+Unfortunately, some high profile incidents of stroke in the news have associated neck adjustments and stroke.

 Although neck manipulation is a remarkably safe procedure, some reports in the media have associated manipulation of the neck with a rare injury to one of the arteries in the neck, which can lead to a certain kind of stroke.

-However, the most recent and comprehensive study, published in the February 2008 edition of Spine, reveals that:
+However, the most comprehensive study, published in the February 2008 edition of Spine, reveals that:

 - That vertebrobasilar artery (VBA) stroke is a very rare event.